 This article will look at an EBS volume whose data is consistent at a particular point in time.
 You can back up data with crash-consistent snapshots, however it is important to note that AWS recommends stopping instances in order to achieve consistent data.
-Otherwise, you can use solutions, such as Cloud Protection Manager (CPM), that provide application-consistent snapshots, ensuring data is consistent.
+Otherwise, you can use solutions, such as N2WS Backup & Recovery, that provide application-consistent snapshots, ensuring data is consistent.
 Once a snapshot is taken, you can use it to recover files or volumes that were accidentally deleted by creating a new volume from that snapshot.

 AWS EBS snapshots provide incremental backups, therefore, if they are taken during different intervals of time, only the blocks that were modified would be backed up by AWS.
 This makes backups quicker and more cost effective.